2016 HSC Rules and Procedures guide

 3.3 Recognition of Prior Learning (RPL)

-You may be granted credit transfer – that is, be able to count courses studied in educational institutions, such as TAFE, towards your HSC.
+You may be granted credit transfer – that is, be able to count courses studied in educational institutions, such as TAFE, towards your Higher School Certificate.
 You may also be granted recognition of prior learning – that is, be exempted from some components of courses if you can show you have met the necessary outcomes in another way, eg through interstate study.
 RPL may be granted for a Preliminary course, part of a Preliminary course or part of an HSC course.

 3.5 School-based traineeships and apprenticeships